tommyettinger/textratypist/README.md

 Word wrap periodically seems to break and need fixing across different releases.
 The most recent time this happened was in 0.7.9, which also affected 0.8.0 and was fixed (I hope) in 0.8.1.
 A different wrapping-related bug was fixed more recently, in 0.8.3 ; this was rare, and only affected TypingLabel when some effects were present.
+Word wrap should behave identically to BitmapFont when the metrics line up exactly, with some key exceptions in version 2.0.0: the chars `'.'` and `','` (at least those, and likely more) will sometimes wrap earlier with `Font` by about 1 pixel than with `BitmapFont`.
+This can affect when things wrap in practice, though not always, and it would add an extra line or a few when it does happen.

 There's other issues with word wrap if you expect it to behave exactly like `Label` in libGDX.
 Here, we don't break words, even if a single word is longer than the width of a `TextraLabel` or `TypingLabel`.
 The reason for this is